 Why flashcards don’t work

 Solid research shows, however, that in order to be able to read, spoken language must be mastered first and that flashcards are, therefore, useless.
-To learn a language #baby needs to interact and communicate with you and other adults.
-To do that, you may be pointing out and naming interesting things around or always respond to #baby ’s interests.
+To learn a language Your Baby needs to interact and communicate with you and other adults.
+To do that, you may be pointing out and naming interesting things around or always respond to Your Baby ’s interests.

 When you provide your children with a strong foundation of language development, through playful conversation, story time, and reading aloud, they’ll learn to easily decode and comprehend printed text.
 If they miss the language development and go straight to reading text, they not only learn it much harder but also don’t know what they are learning.
 Because they don’t understand what they read — “Du kannst Deutsch lesen, aber verstehst du es?” (you can read German, but do you understand it?).

 Therefore, putting flashcards in front of babies doesn’t make sense.
 It doesn’t stimulate the children as much as communicating with them about the world around them.
 Even during the babbling stage, children learn a lot about language by listening to adults and conversing with them.